rc754/rc754/README.md

 ### Welcome to my github profile! &nbsp;

 I am a recent graduate from Shiv Nadar University, with a major in Electronics and Communication Engineering, and a minor in Data Analytics.
+Deeply passionate about the field of Big Data, I like to spend my time reading or contemplating about the nuances of this field.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />
 <!--
 **rc754/rc754** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-
 Here are some ideas to get you started:
 - 🔭 I’m currently working on  **Competitive Programming**c
 - 🔭 I’m currently working on